 Material - this varies with respect to size, and typically might be about £40

 Postage and packing - £call for a quote - canvas murals are large and heavy!

-The best way to install a canvas mural is to have it stretched over a large frame by a professional framer, then hang it on brackets or long screws fixed to the wall.
-Murals could also be installed on any wall exactly the way wallpaper is installed, using easily available materials (wallpaper paste, and the wall surface should be sized
+One way to install a canvas mural is to have it stretched over a large frame by a professional framer, then hang it on brackets or long screws fixed to the wall.
+Much easier though is to installe on any wall exactly the way wallpaper is hung, using easily available materials (wallpaper paste, and the wall surface should be sized

 first).
 Using an experienced decorator would in my opinion be essential for this kind of install, to achieve a neat result.
 One great thing about a mural painted on canvas is that it can be taken down and taken with you if you move - even a pasted canvas could be steamed off the wall with minimal damage as steam does not harm acrylic paint.